 Even with loads of lean information being thrust at us for over two decades, our collision repair industry’s average cycle time is still hovering at just over ten days.
 This is just the average; some shops are running at close to fifteen days or more while a small handful of innovative thinkers are able to produce repairs in only 4 days on average.
 Surprisingly, the fast and the slow shops are often very similar in many respects and with many of the same challenges, so why the huge difference in performance?

-There are three primary differences I notice between good shops that are fast and good shops that are slow and here they are 1.
-Damage Appraisal 2.
-Scheduling 3.
-Continuous workflow.
+There are three primary differences I notice between good shops that are fast and good shops that are slow and they include:

 People first hearing of VDA are quick to discount its effectiveness, citing the many reasons it won’t work, instead of trying it first.
 Blueprinting is still the popular choice and understandably so for many fast shops, but nothing I have seen will reduce vehicle inventory and allow smaller jobs to fly through the shop as compared to what I have seen with VDA.